KennyOliver/FlavorLang/README.md

 #### Without Debugging

-Only the final output of the script is shown.
+Only the final output of the script is served.

 ```bash
 $ ./flavor tests/test3.flv